 So the position in the industry you are filling is important, but what else should you consider?
 Another important factor is what company you work for.
 For instance, Google routinely tops lists of the best places to work in the U.S., not just in the tech field, but in general.
 Apple, Facebook, Adobe, and other tech companies tend to rank highly as well.

 In the end, it all comes down to you.
 If you feel like you would be a good fit for this type of career, then you can earn a fair amount of money doing it, and have a pretty fulfilling life.
-Surge prides itself in supporting the software developer so that they can balance their life, yet still find meaningful, lucrative employment as a software developer.
+Surge prides itself in supporting software engineers so that they can balance their life and still find meaningful, lucrative employment.